A Park That Needs Protection from People

 What seems beyond dispute is that the park district did not annex the park to the sanitary district to make life easier for Sapp (as some have alleged) but because that was the price it had to pay to annex Sapp's property to the park district.
 Money may or may not be the root of all evil, but it is the root of most annexations.
 The park district is in bad financial shape.
 It is taxing to the limit now and voters are hardly likely to approve a tax increase referendum.
 Park services have already been cut and routine maintenance delayed.

 The only way the district might swell its coffers is to annex (and thus tax) new land.
 Counting The Rail and its satellite developments, the Sapp annexation added 470 acres of potentially lucrative acres to the district.
 Cadigan: "It is the first real expansion of the district since it was formed in 1900, except for Westchester, which was annexed voluntarily by the developer."
 The question, then, was whether Sapp needed sewers more than the park board needed new territory.
 The park board apparently decided he did not.

-Given their inability to stop the development, the only avenue open to the park board appears to be to erect some kind of mechanical or natural barrier along those parts of the park which border the development.
+Given its inability to stop the development, the only avenue open to the park board appears to be to erect some kind of mechanical or natural barrier along those parts of the park which border the development.
 Some board members are reportedly investigating the possibility.
 Such a barrier (either a chain link fence or a hedge, more likely the latter) would keep out marauding dogs and cats and at least control human access to the park.
-But questions remain—and it is typical of the debate so far that the two sides have different questions about the efficacy of a barrier.
+But questions remain about the efficacy of a barrier—and it is typical of the debate so far that the questions being asked by the two sides are different.